Prabhakar-Naik/spring-boot-demo/README.md

 <h3> demo1 </h3>
 <h4>Mid-Level CRUD Operations with Spring Data MongoDB</h4>
 This demo showcases a Spring Boot application structured in a layered architecture, utilizing Spring Data MongoDB for CRUD operations.
 The project illustrates a mid-level approach by organizing the code into distinct layers, enhancing maintainability and leveraging Spring Data's powerful abstractions for MongoDB interactions.

+<h3>demo2</h3>
+<h4></h4>Advance-Level CRUD Operations with Spring Data MongoDB and code implementation</h4>
+This demo showcases a Spring Boot application structured in a package layered architecture, utilizing Spring Data MongoDB for CRUD operations.
+The project is a advanced-level approach by organizing the code into distinct layers, enhancing maintainability and leveraging Spring Data's powerful abstractions for MongoDB interactions.